-In this paper, we reviewed research on the development of incremental sentence comprehension mechanisms, and discussed how a better understanding of constraints on the developing parser can shed light on two linking problems in acquisition of linguistic knowledge.
+In this paper, we reviewed research on the development of incremental sentence comprehension mechanisms (Section 2), and discussed how a better understanding of constraints on the developing parser can shed light on two linking problems in acquisition of syntactic knowledge (Sections 3 and 4).

-The first problem was that the link between children's linguistic knowledge and the behavioral data that language acquisition researchers observe requires an understanding of how the knowledge is deployed during comprehension or production.
+The first linking problem was that children's linguistic knowledge cannot be readily inferred based on the behavioral data that are observable to researchers, and we proposed that this link can be better understood if we consider how the knowledge is deployed during comprehension (Section 3).
 We saw that constraints on the immature parser can shed light on developmental delays in children's linguistic behaviors.
-Children's immature sentence revision mechanisms accounted for why children often only access binding and scope interpretations that become available first in ambiguous sentences, and the data from Mandarin passive sentences suggest that part of the developmental delay in passive structures comes from difficulties in inhibiting the agent-first interpretation bias.
-Moreover, we saw that lexical and structural processing efficiencies play critical roles in accounting for variability in children's ability to demonstrate their knowledge Principle C, and also that the development of parsing strategies beyond sentence revision can also shed light on the nature of young infants' knowledge of wh-constructions.
+The immaturity of child sentence revision mechanisms can account for the observation that children often only access binding and scope interpretations that become available first in ambiguous sentences.
+Additionally, the data from Mandarin passive sentences suggest that part of the developmental delay in passive structures comes from difficulties in inhibiting the agent-first interpretation bias.
+Moreover, we saw that lexical and structural processing efficiencies play critical roles in accounting for variability in children's ability to demonstrate their knowledge of Principle C, and also that the development of parsing strategies beyond sentence revision can shed light on the nature of young infants' knowledge of wh-constructions.

-The second problem was in the link between the input signal in the environment and the intake data that actually feeds language acquisition.
-Due to the immature properties of the developing parser, the input signal may be incorrectly represented, and researchers may be using a wrong estimation of what kind of data drives children's acquisition of their language (for related discussions, see Gagliardi & Lidz, in press).
+The second linking problem was that the input signal in the environment may diverge from the intake data, i.e., the linguistic representation of the input signal that actually feeds language acquisition (Section 4).
+Due to the immature properties of the developing parser, the input signal may be incorrectly represented, and researchers may be using a wrong estimation of the actual data that drives children's acquisition of their language (for related discussions, see Gagliardi & Lidz, 2014).
 We discussed a few case studies that support this concern; there is evidence suggesting that word learning could be based on incorrect, incremental parses of the input sentences, making it difficult for children to encode information that arrives later in the sentence.
 It was also suggested that incremental parsing biases in filler-gap dependencies may also skew the input distribution and affect the developmental trajectory.

-We believe that research directions discussed here, linking parser development with grammar development, would also be strengthened by using explicit computational models that could simulate the course of language acquisition.
-While computational models have proven useful in generating ideas about how the input contributes to syntactic development (e.g., Clark & Roberts, 1993; Freudenthal, Pine, Aguado-Orea, & Gobet, 2007; Sakas & Fodor, 2012; Yang, 2002), these models typically leave out the role of the developing parser in constructing the perceptual intake to the learner, and hence are subject to the risk of incorrectly estimating the quantity and quality of data that actually feed language acquisition mechanisms.
-Future work in this domain should ideally take into account a) the innate contribution of the language learner, b) the mechanisms that construct the perceptual intake, and c) the inference mechanisms that link these together and drive development.
+The field of language acquisition will also benefit from explicit computational models that link parser development with grammar development.
+While computational models have proven useful in generating ideas about how the input contributes to syntactic development (e.g., Clark & Roberts, 1993; Freudenthal, Pine, Aguado-Orea, & Gobet, 2007; Sakas & Fodor, 2012; Yang, 2002), these models typically leave out the role of the developing parser in constructing the perceptual intake to the learner, and hence are subject to the risk of incorrectly estimating the quantity and quality of data that actually feed language acquisition mechanisms (cf. Chang, Dell, & Bock, 2006).
+Future work in this domain should ideally take into account a) the innate contribution of the language learner, b) the mechanisms that construct the perceptual intake, and c) the inference mechanisms that link these together and drive development (see footnote 1).